 - Creative problem-solving

-- connect them with Federal, state, and local resources to facilitate veterans’ employment
+They engage with local, regional, and national employers and connect them with Federal, state, and local resources to facilitate veterans’ employment.

 HIRE Vets Medallion Program